oogles/git-ds/README.md

 `-n` | `10` | The maximum number of diff files to maintain per branch.
 Once more than this number of diff files are generated, the oldest files will be removed to make room for the new ones.

 Any number of these options can be passed to `--config` at the same time.

+## Why "ds"?

+What does "ds" stand for?
+Take your pick.
+Some of my favourites include:
+* diff save
+* diff store
+* diff share
+* diff sync
+* death star
+* disco snail
+* digital sausage